Temporal Routing in Static Networks: The Schedule Completion Problem

-All our results up to this point suggest that $\lifeTEDSC$ and $\lenTEDSC$ are equally complex.
-In particular, we have not observed any differences in the parameterized complexity of these two problems when parameterized by any of the inherent parameters $k$, $h$, or $\cardinality D$.
+Our results in \cref{sec:fpt-kh,sec:k-xp} suggest that $\lenTEDSC$ and $\lifeTEDSC$ are equally complex.
+In particular, we have not observed any differences in the parameterized complexity of these two problems with respect to the inherent parameters $k$, $h$, and $\cardinality D$.
 We did, however, notice that constructing $\FPT$ algorithms parameterized by $k + h$ requires more work for $\lenTEDSC$ than for $\lifeTEDSC$.
-Furthermore, the strongest hardness result we saw so far, \Cref{thm:length-w-hard-on-p3}, holds only for $\lenTEDSC$ and there is no analogue of this reduction for $\lifeTEDSC$.
+Furthermore, the strongest hardness result we saw so far, \Cref{thm:length-w-hard-on-p3}, holds only for $\lenTEDSC$ and there is no analog of this reduction for $\lifeTEDSC$.

-We confirm the hunch that $\lenTEDSC$ is computationally more difficult than $\lifeTEDSC$.
-In particular, we construct an algorithm that eliminates the existence of a hardness result like \Cref{thm:length-w-hard-on-p3} for $\lifeTEDSC$, unless $\FPT = \W[1]$.
-As \Cref{thm:length-w-hard-on-p3} is so strong ($\W[1]$-hardness by $k$ on graphs with three vertices) we can take many liberties in designing this algorithm.
-Formally, we are looking for a running time that is $\FPT$ by $k$ on fixed graphs of some nontrivial graph class.
-To this end, we present an algorithm for $\lifeTEDSC$ of this running time for bidirected star graphs.